Best Long Lasting Dog Chews to Keep Your Dog Busy

 For some dogs, anxiety starts when they see signs of your departure.
 Putting on your shoes, looking for your keys, and packing a bag are actions that your dog associates with being left alone.

 Distracting them with a natural chew can allow your pet to learn to be more comfortable when they are alone.
-This won’t cure separation anxiety, but it is a great first step to reducing destructive behaviours and getting your dog comfortable with their alone time.
+This won’t cure dog separation anxiety, but it is a great first step to reducing destructive behaviours and getting your dog comfortable with their alone time.

 When used with proper training and appropriate calming solutions, you can prevent the destructive and sometimes dangerous behaviours associated with anxiety.

-No chew will replace a complete and balanced diet, but many types of chews can provide additional nutrition to support your dog’s needs.
+No chew will replace a complete and balanced diet, but many types of chews can provide additional nutrition to support your dog’s health needs.

 Natural chews are often high in protein and low in fat.
 They can add calories to your puppy's diet or help your senior pet build and maintain muscle.
+Additionally, collagen and cartilage can help to support hip and joint health in aging and large breed dogs.

-5. Hip and Joint Care
+5. Protect Hip and Joint with Natural Chews

 Hip and joint issues are practically inevitable for older pets and even larger breeds, but they can be managed to prevent pain and mobility issues.